 Mimi holds a Master of Fine Arts degree in Dance, Choreography & New Media as a Shubert Foundation Dance Scholar from New York University’s Tisch School of the Arts, and is certified in levels Pre-Primary through Level 3 of the ABT® National Training Curriculum.

 Mimi recently completed three years of full-time teaching at Girls Prep Bronx Elementary School as the in-house dance teacher for grades Pre-K through 5th.
-Currently, she is the creator and producer of Plié For The People, an online ballet program based in New York City.
-Mimi is also presently working towards her second Masters in Dance Education at Hunter College.
+During her service, students were accepted into Ballet Tech, and danced in Master Classes with The Juilliard School's Director of Dance Alicia Graf Mack, as well as the RIOULT Dance Company.
+Currently, she is teaching a group of wonderful K-8th graders at another charter school in New York.
+She is also presently the creator and producer of Plié For The People, an online ballet training program on YouTube that is gradually gaining international appeal.
+Mimi is finishing off her second Masters in Dance Education at Hunter College on full scholarship.
 She believes her success means making a difference in her students' lives, and she is most passionate about demystifying the art of ballet for a diverse group of students.